LarremoreLab/covid_serological_sampling/README.md

 Code is written primarily in `python` but the MCMC engine has been rewritten in `R` because it is, for some reason, faster.

-# Code Availability Status

-Code for this project will be made available as fast as I can document it, write docstrings, and refactor for clarity.
-Please pardon any delays.
-[4/18/2020]

 # Inference of prevalence (one population)